 One traditional wedding ceremony detail that more and more contemporary brides are updating is the bridesmaids' bouquets.
 Floral arrangements are expensive and can cause budgets to swell.
-Also, some brides-to-be are just not flower people and would rather have options that would last longer like lanterns or paper flowers.
-Plus, some brides are thinking of the comfort of their bridal party and how they'll fare with the weather, for instance.
+Also, some brides-to-be just aren't flower people and would rather have options that would last longer like lanterns or paper flowers.
+And a few are thinking of the comfort of their bridal party and how they'll fare with the weather, for instance.

-"While tradition definitely has its place, seeing couples incorporate out-of-the-box ideas into their wedding day is a welcome change of pace," says Jaclyn Fisher, owner of Two Little Birds Planning in Philadelphia.
-"Couples want their wedding to reflect their personality, and adding fresh and unique details, such as swapping bouquets for something unexpected like puppies, is the perfect way to do that," says Fisher.
+"While tradition definitely has its place, seeing couples incorporate out-of-the-box ideas into their wedding day is a welcome change of pace," says wedding planner Jaclyn Fisher, owner of Two Little Birds Planning in Philadelphia.
+"Couples want their wedding to reflect their personality, and adding fresh and unique details, such as swapping bouquets for something unexpected like puppies, is the perfect way to do that."

 Don't worry, there are tons of more affordable, fresher alternatives without using furry creatures—though we certainly encourage you to incorporate pets into your big day!
 Take this opportunity for your bridesmaids to carry items meaningful to you as a couple or useful to the bridesmaids, like weather-appropriate fans or winter muffs.
 Your bouquet alternatives could also be added design elements.
-You can give your bridal party colorful smoke bombs for an exceptional post-ceremony photo shoot, or you can make them hold wreaths, dreamcatchers, or minimal, all-green arrangements to complement a bohemian wedding.
+Give your bridal party colorful smoke bombs for an exceptional post-ceremony photo shoot or have them hold wreaths or all-green arrangements to complement a bohemian wedding.

-Here are some unique alternatives that your bridesmaids can hold—other than a bouquet.
+Here are some unique alternatives that your bridesmaids can hold—other than a fresh flower bouquet.

 Want to make a statement?
 According to Amy Nichols, owner of Amy Nichols Special Events and co-founder of The Poppy Group, paper flowers are trending.
-And not only are they a Pinterest-worthy accent, "they're something your bridesmaids can keep long after the wedding, with no wilting," says Nichols.
+And not only are they a Pinterest-worthy accent but also "they're something your bridesmaids can keep long after the wedding, with no wilting," says Nichols.

 If you still want to inject florals in your wedding, why not let your bridesmaids wear them on their wrists?
 Corsages are a more modest floral counterpart and an affordable (not to mention much more comfortable!) bouquet alternative.
 Plus, they look contemporary especially when paired with sleek jumpsuits.